 The find explosion

 Ötzi the iceman, melted out of the ice in the Tisenjoch pass in the Tyrolean Alps in 1991.
 He became the starting gun for the second wave of ice finds.
 Six years later, lots of arrows, atlatl darts and palaeo-zoological material started melting out of the Yukon ice patches.
 A long-term program was initiated to rescue the Yukon finds.

 Pretty soon similar finds, but fewer in number, appeared elsewhere in Western Canada (North-West Territories, British Columbia and Alberta), in Alaska and in the U.S. part of Rocky Mountains.
 More finds appeared in the Alps as well, especially from the Schnidejoch site in Switzerland.

-While a few finds from the ice were recorded in Norway in the later part of the 20th century, the situation changed dramatically in 2006.
-This year there was a long and hot autumn, which led to very heavy melting.
-Hundreds of finds melted out of the ice in Oppland County that year.
-The high mountains of Oppland have seen repeated episodes of melting in 2007, 2009, 2010, 2011, 2013 and 2014.
-More than 2000 archaeological finds have now been recovered in Oppland County alone, making the region the most finds-rich area for glacier archaeology globally with more than half the finds worldwide.
-Oppdal has also seen melting and many new finds.
-Recently, finds have also started to appear in other mountain regions in southern Norway.
+A dramatic melting episode in Norway in 2006 led to an explosion of finds here.
+There had been a few finds melting out in 2002-2003, as a forewarning that something was afoot.
+In 2006, there was a long and hot autumn, which led to very heavy melting.
+Hundreds of finds melted out of the ice in Innlandet County that year.
+The high mountains of Innlandet have seen repeated episodes of melting of old ice in 2007, 2009, 2010, 2011, 2013, 2014, 2018 and 2019.
+More than 3700 archaeological finds from 65 sites have now been reported in Innlandet County alone.
+This makes Innlandet the most finds-rich area for glacial archaeology globally with more than half the finds worldwide.
+Like Yukon, we have a long-term funded program for rescuing the finds from the ice.